 Mode Notification frame with the EMLSR Mode subfield of the EML Control field of the frame set to 0 to an AP affiliated with an AP MLD with dot11EHTEMLSROptionImplemented equal to true.
-An AP affiliated with the AP MLD that received the EML Operating Mode Notification frame from the (#12242)non-AP STA affiliated with the non-AP MLD should transmit an EML Operating Mode Notification frame (#11456)with the EML Control field set to the same value as the EML Control field in the received EML Operation Mode Notification frame, after the AP MLD is no longer serving the non-AP MLD in the EMLSR mode operation, to one of the (#12242)non-AP STAs affiliated with the non-AP MLD within the timeout interval indicated in the Transition Timeout subfield in the EML Capabilities subfield of the Basic Multi-Link element starting at the end of the PPDU transmitted by the AP affiliated with the AP MLD (#11582)carrying the immediate acknowledgement to the EML Operating Mode Notification frame transmitted by the (#12242)non-AP STA affiliated with the non-AP MLD.
-After the successful transmission of the EML Operating Mode Notification frame (#13416)(#11455)(#14000)by the (#12242)non-AP STA affiliated with the non-AP MLD, the non-AP MLD shall disable the EMLSR mode and the other STAs operating on the corresponding EMLSR links shall transition to power save mode after the transition delay indicated in the Transition Timeout subfield in the EML Capabilities subfield of the Basic Multi-Link element or immediately after receiving an EML Operating Mode Notification frame from one of the APs operating on the EMLSR links and affiliated with the AP MLD.
+An AP affiliated with the AP MLD that received the EML Operating Mode Notification frame from the (#12242)non-AP STA affiliated with the non-AP MLD should transmit an EML Operating Mode Notification frame (#11456)with the EML Control field set to the same value as the EML Control field in the received EML Operation Mode Notification frame, after the AP MLD is no longer serving the non-AP MLD in the EMLSR mode operation, to one of the (#12242)non-AP STAs affiliated with the non-AP MLD within the timeout interval indicated in the Transition Timeout subfield in the EML Capabilities subfield of the Basic Multi-Link element starting at the end of the PPDU (#12678)that is transmitted by the AP affiliated with the AP MLD (#11582)carrying the immediate acknowledgement to the EML Operating Mode Notification frame transmitted by the (#12242)non-AP STA affiliated with the non-AP MLD. (#13414, 13811) The EML Operating Mode Notification frame transmitted by the AP affiliated with the AP MLD shall be preceded by an initial Control frame.
+The AP affiliated with the AP MLD that transmitted the EML Operating Mode Notification frame to the non-AP STA affiliated with the non-AP MLD in a TXOP shall not start another frame exchange sequence with the non-AP STA in the same TXOP.
+After the successful transmission of the EML Operating Mode Notification frame (#13416)(#11455)(#14000)by the (#12242)non-AP STA affiliated with the non-AP MLD, the non-AP MLD shall disable the EMLSR mode and the other STAs operating on the corresponding EMLSR links shall transition to power save mode after the (#13414)timeout interval indicated in the Transition Timeout subfield in the EML Capabilities subfield of the Basic Multi-Link element or immediately after (#13414, 13811) transmitting an acknowledgement to a received EML Operating Mode Notification frame from one of the APs operating on the EMLSR links and affiliated with the AP MLD.
 Any of the other STAs operating on the corresponding EMLSR link shall not transmit a frame with the Power Management subfield set to 0 before receiving the EML Operating Mode Notification frame from (#13415)one of the APs operating on the EMLSR links and affiliated with the AP MLD or before the end of the timeout interval.

 TGbe editor: Please add the following sentence and Figure 35-xy in TGbe D2.2, after P501L28:

+(#13414)Figure 35-xy illustrates an example of a non-AP MLD enabling and disabling EMLSR mode after the timeout interval that is indicated in the Transition Timeout subfield in the EML Capabilities subfield when an EML Operating Mode Notification frame is not received within the timeout interval.

+Figure 35-xy—An example of a non-AP MLD enabling and disabling EMLSR mode after the timeout interval indicated in the Transition Timeout subfield (#13414)

+(#13414)Figure 35-xz illustrates an example of a non-AP MLD enabling and disabling EMLSR mode within the timeout interval that is indicated in the Transition Timeout subfield in the EML Capabilities subfield after receiving an EML Operating Mode Notification frame from one of the APs affiliated with the AP MLD.

+Figure 35-xz—An example of a non-AP MLD enabling and disabling EMLSR mode within the timeout interval after receiving an EML Operating Mode Notification frame from one of the APs affiliated with the AP MLD (#13414)